lauralondo/SuperMegaFunTime/README.md

 ###How to use instructions:
-1. Create a new user or log in as an already registered user -To log in as an existing member look in the beginning of SMFT.scala in the starter data -Existing members: paul, laura, molly, jasper, and sat -Passwords (in order): Forte_1234, 123, 123, 123, 123
+1. Create a new user or log in as an already registered user -To log in as an existing member look in the beginning of SMFT.scala in the starter data
+        - Existing members: paul, laura, molly, jasper, and sat
+        - Passwords (in order): Forte_1234, 123, 123, 123, 123
 2. Explore the different options in the menu, for example:
-    - In 'Friends' send friend requests to other users and view your current friends -If you are already their friend you will not have the option to send another request
+    - In 'Friends' send friend requests to other users and view your current friends
+        - If you are already their friend you will not have the option to send another request
     - In 'You've Got Mail' accept friend requests and group invitations -Not an option if no friend requests or group invites
     - In 'My Group' send invitations to friends to join to your social group